Orthogonal-Research-Lab/Models-for-Data-Recycling/Education/Digital Badges/README.md

 * provide a screenshot for this dataset (include the accession number and characteristics).

-4. post a dataset to Figshare.
+4. post a sample dataset to Figshare.
 Publish and submit the doi generated for this submission.

 5. discuss how you might go about reviewing a dataset.
 Focus on the following aspects: 1) quality control (check for errors, potential forgery), 2) consistency, 3) sufficient annotation.